 Every electronic circuit is associated with a truth table which describes it.

-dCode truth table generator interprets the Boolean logical expression and calculates, using Boolean algebra, all the possible combinations of 0 and 1 for each variable (among the Boolean variables requested) in order to convert the boolean expression and make the truth table.
+dCode truth table generator interprets the Boolean logical expression and calculates (using Boolean algebra) all the possible combinations of 0 and 1 for each variable (among the Boolean variables requested) in order to make the truth table.

 dCode also makes it possible to find the Boolean logic function/expression from a truth table.

-There are 2 methods to find the Boolean equation from the truth table, either by starting from values 0 (calculation of Maxterms) or by starting from values 1 (calculation of Minterms).
+There are 2 methods to find the Boolean equation from the truth table, either by using the output values 0 (calculation of Maxterms) or by using output values 1 (calculation of Minterms).

 ---|---|---|